 The sudden elevation of Christopher Pyne – formerly Minister for Defence Industries – to defence consultant with Ernst & Young may have taken some people by surprise.
-Surely, though, it was always on the cards, especially since he retired from parliament at a relatively young age of fifty-one and with a pre-election likelihood of not being returned as the member for Sturt.
+Surely, though, it was always on the cards, especially since he retired from parliament at a relatively young age of 51 and with a pre-election likelihood of not being returned as the member for Sturt.
 However, his appointment points directly to wider developments in the politico-economic culture of this and other countries.

 Pyne’s engagement by Ernst & Young is surely an attempt by that firm to become more heavily involved in what it sees as a lucrative growth area: defence spending and production.
 This is consistent with the Morrison government’s stated objective to position Australia to be more aggressive in tapping into defence supply contracts.
 Opportunities abound here, but in a more idealistic world one might hope a retiring politician could aspire to a higher goal than advising about getting access to increased defence revenue, instead using his experience to focus on peaceful solutions to potential crises.